rubocop/ruby-style-guide/README.md

 ## Formatting

 * Use UTF-8 as the source file encoding.
-* Use two space indent, no tabs.
+* Use two-space indent, no tabs.
 (Your editor/IDE should have a setting to help you with that.)
 * Use Unix-style line endings.
 (Linux/OSX users are covered by default, Windows users have to be extra careful.)